 Player: (Just a few more steps, and you’re out of here.
 Even more, and you’ll be on the bus back home.)

 Player: (It’ll take a couple of hours to get back to HQ.
-You’ll nap, probably – so that by the time you get to your stop, you’ll have enough energy to run up thousands of narrow stairs.)
+You’ll nap, probably, so that by the time you get to your stop, you’ll have enough energy to run up thousands of narrow stairs.)

 Player: (And you’ll reach your boss’s office, and...)